After encouraging everybody to send us their creepiest backpacking stories, we gathered the best ones for all of you to enjoy. And vote, of course.

 Maybe we stumbled across the beast of Dartmoor’s hunting grounds, and the ram tried to warn us, or maybe it was a demon ram come to seek revenge for removing the skull.
 Some weird stuff goes down on Dartmoor.

-The One with the Robbers
+The One with

 by Matt Wilson, US